Eaton Park Academy

 Each child identified as having special educational needs will be greatly involved in creating their own pupil passport which identifies individual targets, strengths, difficulties and the support the child will receive both at home and at school.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

-Class teachers plan lessons according to the specific needs of all groups of children in their class and will ensure your child’s needs are met through differentiation.
+Class Teachers plan lessons according to the specific needs of all groups of children in their class and will ensure your child’s needs are met through adaptive teaching.
 Specific resources and strategies will be used to support children individually or in groups.
 All teaching and planning is monitored regularly by the Senior Leadership Team.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?